OValery16/Tutorial-about-3D-convolutional-network/README.md

 As for traditional 2D ConvNet, we net use a set of convolution, max pooling operations to reduce layer after layer the size the of our input data.
 In this tutorial, the shape of our input is [number of training example in a batch, number of chanel, number of image in the video, the height, the width]

-The goal is to reduce slowly the graphical dimention (the height and the width) and the temporal dimention (number of image in the video).
+The goal is to reduce slowly the graphical dimention (the height and the width) and the temporal dimention (number of image in the video) until you get a vector of dimention [number of training example in a batch, number of chanel, 1, 1, 1].
+After that you send this vector to a multi-layers classifier.

 ## Overfitting

 In order to reduce the overfitting, I used 3 techniques:

 * Data augmentation: we augment the amount of training data via random affine transformation (RandomAffine(degrees=[-10, 10], translate=[0.15, 0.15]))
 * Dropout: the idea of this technique, basically we want to trade training performance for more generalization.
 Basically during training some fractions of the neurons on a particular layer will be randomly deactivated.
 This improve generalization because force your layer to learn with different neurons the same "concept".
 * Batch normalization: this technique performs feature scaling and improves gradient flow.
 It often plays a small in the regularization.